Demon (comics): Publication history

 In 2013, Shiga submitted Demon to Abrams Books, which was publishing his previous title Empire State.
-It was reasonably rejected, Shiga later noted, due to his "crazy list of demands".
-However, at the time, Shiga became intransigent on the format and subject matter, and decided to self-publish.
+It was rejected, Shiga later noted, due to his "crazy list of demands".
+Shiga was intransigent about the format and subject matter, and so decided to self-publish.
 Being solely responsible for production encouraged Shiga to "try every crazy idea I could get away with" – including issues of 4 pages, 60 pages, and one in which every panel was black.

 Shiga initially released Demon as a mini-comic, which was a familiar format for him.
-He printed 400 copies of each issue on a Risograph printer, and mailed them out, believing that this would be its final form.
+He printed 400 copies of each issue on a Risograph printer, and mailed them out, believing that this would be the work's final form.

 Shiga had been skeptical about webcomics; as an afterthought he put some pages on his website in January 2014, where it gathered a larger following.
 He decided to continue posting the webcomic as issues of the mini-comic were released.
-Having it all mapped out made Demon unusually organized for a webcomic, and allowed him to publish 7 pages per week and to also have a completion bar indicating the comic's progress toward conclusion.
+Having the story entirely mapped out made Demon unusually organized for a webcomic, allowing him to publish seven pages per week and to also display a completion bar indicating the comic's progress toward its conclusion.
 Shiga improvised a little while inking the mini-comic and webcomic, adding to some arcs and cutting others.
 This resulted in an additional 15 pages compared to his penciled manuscript.

-He became an early adopter of Patreon and was receiving $2000 a month by the completion of the webcomic on 23 May 2016.
+He became an early adopter of Patreon and was receiving $2,000 per month by the completion of the webcomic on 23 May 2016.
 The earnings and readership convinced publishers that Demon was a marketable title.
 Shiga received offers and signed with First Second Books.

+Collections

 The 21-issue comic was repackaged as a four-part graphic novel (released in four-month intervals during 2016 and 2017) with only small changes to the original material.
-Shiga stated that it split easily into four parts, though he had wanted a single 720-page edition.
+Shiga stated that it split easily into four volumes, though he had wanted a single 720-page edition.

+In November 2020, a French translation of Demon was released as a 770-page hardcover graphic novel by Cambourakis.

 Narrative and themes

 Demon is a supernatural action series.
-Shiga states that Demon is a homage to old superhero comics and to 1990s alternative comics.
+Shiga said that Demon is an homage to old superhero comics and to 1990s alternative comics.

-In science-fiction magazine Locus, Shiga wrote that, for himself, the series was primarily "a story of a man obsessed with the application of logic and science to a seemingly inexplicable supernatural phenomenon."
+In the science-fiction magazine Locus, Shiga wrote that the series was primarily "a story of a man obsessed with the application of logic and science to a seemingly inexplicable supernatural phenomenon."
 He likened Jimmy's path, from the squalid motel to a palace, to humanity's progress through the cumulative benefits of science and technology.
 Jimmy uses his reasoning and abundance of time to become the most powerful human in existence.

 Shiga stated that immortality and the stability that comes from it allowed examination of what gives meaning to the life of the characters.
-As a nihilist, Shiga feels that there is no meaning to anything.
+Shiga has said that as a nihilist, he feels that there is no meaning to anything.